Origins of the Temperley-Lieb algebra: early history: Skew shapes and -avoiding permutations

-\begin{rmk} (i) Algorithm~\ref{a:skew} also produces reduced expressions for $321$-avoiding permutations.
+\begin{rmk} (i) Algorithm~\ref{a:skew} also produces reduced expressions for $321$-avoiding permutations, thus giving a new proof of the bijection in \cite{BJS93}.
 One simply draws the permutation diagram (in the sense of Brauer algebras) and applies the same method.
 For example, consider the permutation $w$ in $\Sym_9$ given by $w = 351246798$ in the usual one-line notation.
 It is depicted by the Brauer diagram

 in which $w(i)=j$ is depicted by a strand connecting the $i$th vertex in the bottom row with the $j$th vertex in the top row.
 Applying the algorithm computes the same polygonal path that appears in Example~\ref{ex:polygonal}.
 The row and column reading words of the corresponding labeled skew shape, written in terms of the $s_i$ generators, are respectively $(s_2s_1)(s_4s_3s_2)(s_8)$ and $(s_8)(s_4)(s_2s_3)(s_1s_2)$.
 Both are reduced expressions for $w$.